hokuken/hubot/README.md

 [deploy-unix]: https://github.com/github/hubot/blob/master/docs/deploying/unix.md
 [deploy-windows]: https://github.com/github/hubot/blob/master/docs/deploying/unix.md

-## Campfire Variables
+## Slack Variables

-If you are using the Campfire adapter you will need to set some environment variables.
+If you are using the Slack adapter you will need to set some environment variables.
 Refer to the documentation for other adapters and the configuraiton of those, links to the adapters can be found on [Hubot Adapters][hubot-adapters].

-Create a separate Campfire user for your bot and get their token from the web UI.

-    % heroku config:set HUBOT_CAMPFIRE_TOKEN="..."
+    % heroku config:set HUBOT_SLACK_TOKEN="..."

-Get the numeric IDs of the rooms you want the bot to join, comma delimited.
-If you want the bot to connect to `https://mysubdomain.campfirenow.com/room/42` and `https://mysubdomain.campfirenow.com/room/1024` then you'd add it like this:
+Get the IDs of the team you want the bot to join.

-    % heroku config:set HUBOT_CAMPFIRE_ROOMS="42,1024"
+    % heroku config:set HUBOT_SLACK_TEAM="hokuken"

-Add the subdomain hubot should connect to.
-If you web URL looks like `http://mysubdomain.campfirenow.com` then you'd add it like this:
+Set hubot name like:

-    % heroku config:set HUBOT_CAMPFIRE_ACCOUNT="mysubdomain"
+    % heroku config:set HUBOT_SLACK_BOTNAME="slackbot"

 [hubot-adapters]: https://github.com/github/hubot/blob/master/docs/adapters.md